hyprwm/hyprland-wiki/pages/Getting Started/Master-Tutorial.md

 - GDM → Works with the caveat of crashing Hyprland on the first launch.
 - greetd → Works flawlessly, especially with [ReGreet](https://github.com/rharish101/ReGreet).
-- ly → Works poorly.
+- ly → Works flawlessly.

 ## DE-like pre-configured setups